notEthan/jsi/README.md

 A really excellent place to use JSI is when dealing with serialized columns in ActiveRecord.

-Let's say you're sticking to json types in the database - you have to do so if you're using json columns, or json serialization, and if you have dealt with arbitrary yaml- or marshal-serialized objects in ruby, you have probably found that approach has its shortcomings when the implementation of your classes changes.
+Let's say you're sticking to JSON types in the database - you have to do so if you're using JSON columns, or JSON serialization, and if you have dealt with arbitrary yaml- or marshal-serialized objects in ruby, you have probably found that approach has its shortcomings when the implementation of your classes changes.

-But if your database contains json, then your deserialized objects in ruby are likewise Hash / Array / basic types.
+But if your database contains JSON, then your deserialized objects in ruby are likewise Hash / Array / basic types.
 You have to use subscripts instead of accessors, and you don't have any way to add methods to your data types.

 JSI gives you the best of both with JSICoder.
-This coder dumps objects which are simple json types, and loads instances of a specified JSI class.
+This coder dumps objects which are simple JSON types, and loads instances of a specified JSI class.
 Here's an example:

 ```ruby
 class User < ActiveRecord::Base